pandastream/panda_uploader/README.md

 I hope that helps...

-### Custom button design

-pandaUploader() accepts a third argument: a hash with parameters that will be passed on to the SWFUpload constructor.
-This can be useful in many ways.
-For example, if you want the selector to use a different button, do this:
+### Forcing the Flash widget

+By default, the plugin checks if the browser supports Flash-less uploads using HTML5 features (supported in Gecko and Webkit browsers).
+If this is not the case, a Flash solution is used.

+If you instead want to use Flash in all cases, you may specify so by using the `widget` option:

     jQuery("#returned_video_id").pandaUploader(panda_access_details, {
-        upload_button_id: 'upload_button',
-        upload_filename_id: 'upload_filename',
-        upload_progress_id: 'upload_progress'
+        widget: new PandaUploader.FlashWidget()
+    });

+The constructor of the widget accepts an argument: a hash of options to be passed on to swfupload.
+For example, if you want to show a different button, do:

-    }, {
+    jQuery("#returned_video_id").pandaUploader(panda_access_details, {
+        widget: new PandaUploader.FlashWidget({
             button_image_url : "/my-cool-button.png",
             button_width : 70,
             button_height : 30
+        })
     });

 All available arguments are documented at the [SWFUpload site](http://demo.swfupload.org/Documentation).